1967 Houston Astros season: April—May

-June
+Early June

-Led by Bob Aspromonte on June 7, the Astros' 17–1 win over the St. Louis Cardinals accounted for a new record for largest margin of victory in franchise history.
+The Astros collected a then-franchise record of 23 hits on June 7.
+(Note: Surpassed on May 30, 1976, versus Atlanta.
+Criteria: For single games, from 1962 to 1976, for HOU, in the regular season, requiring hits ≥18, sorted by descending hits.)
+Led by Bob Aspromonte, the Astros' 17–1 win over the St. Louis Cardinals accounted for a new record for largest margin of victory in franchise history.
 Aspromonte had a 5-hit day, while catcher Ron Brand collected four.
 This record maintained until 2019.

+While at Crosley Field in his hometown of Cincinnati on June 10, Jimmy Wynn walloped the first of a pair of memorable home runs that cleared the 58 ft scoreboard in left-center field.
+The first, off Mel Queen during the eighth inning, landed on Interstate 75.
+Wynn reprised the drive the following day, off Sammy Ellis with similar arc and direction during the third inning.
+The ball landed onto the highway ramp, came to rest an estimated 600 ft from home plate, while posting the Astros to a 3–1 advantage.
+However, the upstart Reds rallied, capped by Don Pavletich's walk-off grand slam that catalyzed an 8–4 Cincinnati triumph.
+(Footage of Wynn's tape-measure blast on June 11, 1967).

+Rookie right-hander Don Wilson struck out 13 Giants on June 14 to lead a 7–4 complete game victory.
+He scattered eight hits while surrendering just one earned run.
+This also was the first outing of Wilson's career in which he reached double-figures in strikeouts.
+In just his next start, Wilson would establish another new personal-best.

 On June 15, 1967, Wynn hit three solo home runs against San Francisco to lead to a 6–2 win.
 This was the first three-home run game by an Astros hitter in franchise history.
 (Note: Wynn's achievement was next equaled by Lee May on June 21, 1973.)
 This achievement was also not repeated at the Astrodome until 1994.
 (Note: By Jeff Bagwell on June 24, 1994.)
 Moments before the trade deadline on June 15, the Astros sent Claude Raymond to the Atlanta Braves for Wade Blasingame.
 The following day, Raymond earned the save in the Braves' 9–8 win over the Astros.

+On June 17, Mathews swatted a walk-off home run leading off the ninth inning against the Braves off former Colt .45/Astro Bob Bruce to seal a 4–3 Astros triumph.
+Going into the ninth, Houston's Dave Giusti took a shutout bid with a 3–0 lead.
+However, Woody Woodward singled in Denis Menke and Mike de la Hoz belted a game-tying home run.
+Wade Blasingame (2–0) retired Tito Francona on a lineout to end the rally just before Mathews connected for his fifth home run of the season.